carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/06-rendering-code-yaml.md

 We have already learned how to create, run and customize code chunks, but what if you only need to make a quick calculation, and adding a code chunk seems a little overkill?

-Sometimes you just need to do a quick calculation to add to your narrative - such as a count of total observations in your data or the mean of one of your variables.
+Sometimes, you just need to do a quick calculation to add to your narrative - such as a count of total observations in your data or the mean of one of your variables.
 In those cases, it may not be worth setting up a code chunk to calculate those values, so Quarto also provides the ability to use inline code.

 If that is the case, you can include `r code` directly in the text portion of your document by enclosing it between single backticks.
 Say you are discussing some of the summary statistics in your manuscript, Quarto makes this possible through HTML/LaTeX inline code, which allows you to calculate simple expressions integrated into your narrative.
 Inline code enables you to insert \`r code`\ into your document to update portions of your text dynamically.
 In other words, if your data set changes, the code will automatically update the specified calculation.